-However Macpherson also made an important contribution in the study of oral tradition as a basis of literature was previously was not widely accepted.
-He brought greater awareness of poetic works written in Gaelic.
+However Macpherson also made an important contribution in the study of oral tradition as a basis of literature – previously this was not widely accepted.
+He brought greater awareness of the poetic works written in Gaelic.

 James Macpherson died in 1796 a famous man, and was buried in Westminster Abbey’s Poets’ Corner just like Samuel Johnson.

 Ulster poet John Hewitt (1907-1987) has his own monument next to that of the ancient poet

 Ossian’s Grave, Lubitavish, Co Antrim – a Poem by John Hewitt

 We stood and pondered on the stones

 whose plan displays their pattern still;